Local Coastal Program

 Pt.
 Reyes Lighthouse

 The Local Coastal Program (LCP) is a planning document that identifies the location, type, densities, and other ground rules for future development in the coastal zone.
 Each LCP includes a land use plan and its implementing measures.
-These programs govern decisions that determine the short and long term conservation and use of coastal land, water, and other resources.
+These programs govern decisions that determine the short and long term conservation and use of coastal land, water, and other resources in compliance with the 1976 California Coastal Act.

 News and Announcements